MicrosoftDocs/VBA-Docs/api/Excel.TickLabels.NumberFormatLinked.md

 ## Example

-This example links the number format for tick-mark labels to its cells for the value axis in Chart1.
+This example links the number format for tick-mark labels to its cells for the value axis on Chart1.

 ```vb